 p.
 8 “the Griffo/Aldine letter”

 [Normally Francesco Griffo’s roman type cut for Aldus Manutius is referred to as Aldine.
-If Kelly want to give Griffo his due—as I think is proper—why not just call it the Griffo (or Griffonian?) letter?]
+If Kelly wants to give Griffo his due—as I think is proper—why not just call it the Griffo (or Griffonian?) letter?]

 p.
 8 “the superlative series of type revivals initiated by Stanley Morison for the British Monotype Corporation from 1922 to 1932.”

 [This time frame is wrong.
 It should be 1923 to 1937.
 On p.
 11 Kelly includes Van Dijck (1935) and Ehrhardt (1937) in his list of revivals credited to Morison.
-For the starting date of 1922 (which includes Monotype Garamond and Poliphilus) see note 9 above.
+For the starting date of 1922 (which includes Monotype Garamond and Poliphilus), see note 9 above.
 Moran also says that the idea for Monotype to cut Poliphilus came from an outside source (pp. 76, 94) and thus credit for its inclusion in the Corporation’s “program” of revivals does not belong entirely to Morison.]

 p.
 8 “…the next generation of type revivals: starting with ATF’s Bodoni of 1907… and Bruce Rogers’ [sic] Centaur (Jenson) of 1915…”